THE WRITER/EDITOR RELATIONSHIP: PATIENCE

 I’d say 95 percent of the clients I work with on book editing projects are filled with impatience.
 As a writer as well as a book editor, I of course understand this feeling perfectly.
 It makes sense.
 For the most part, developing writers approach me with a first or second or third draft, or even sometimes a memoir or novel they’ve worked on for years, and they have a specific plan for how they want that project to go.

-The problems with this attitude are many-fold.
+The problems with this approach are many-fold.
 For one thing, the majority of developing writers out there don’t necessarily understand how “the industry” works, and also how book editing itself works.
 Due to the popularity of writing nowadays, people have been told they can very easily self-publish or simply hire a book editor for a quick edit and then, ZOOM; you’re getting published!

 This couldn’t be further from the truth.
 The reality is that writing and editing (and publishing) take a long.
 Freaking.
 Time.